tholman/generative-artistry/content/tutorials/piet-mondrian.md

 {{< / highlight >}}
 </div>

 Whew, that was a lot of set up... we can get into the `random` now.
-Rather than splitting each and every square when we hit it, we'll only split then half the time.
+Rather than splitting each and every square when we hit it, we'll only split them half the time.

 <div class="tmd-trigger" data-from="26" data-to="28" data-indent="3">
 {{< highlight js "linenos=table,linenostart=26" >}}